roody1901/BookApp/README.md

 ## Non-functional requirements
 - App should be responsive to display consistently across multiple device screens.

-## Mandatory Specifications for Building Assignment Solution
+## Specifications of Assignment

 * Angular as front end
 * Authentication to be done using JWT Authentication
-* End to end test cases [e2e] are compulsory
+* End to end test cases [e2e] are done
-* Unit testing for front end is compulsory
+* Unit testing for front end is done

-## Tools and Technologies to be used
+## Tools and Technologies used
 - VCS        :  Gitlab
 - BackEnd :  JSON Server
 - FrondEnd  :  Angular